mjanakar/Coding-Challenge/README.md

 # Coding-Challenge
 Android Coding Challenge

-List of Functionalities Implemented
+List of Functionalities Implemented<br />
 i.
-Allows user to authenticate with Dropbox Credentials ii.
-Allows user to take photo iii.
-Uploads the photo to a Directory named Cilent Test on Dropbox iv.
-Lists all photos and also allow users to view them.
+Allows user to authenticate with Dropbox Credentials<br />
+ii.
+Allows user to take photo<br />
+iii.
+Uploads the photo to a Directory named Cilent Test on Dropbox<br />
+iv.
+Lists all photos and also allow users to view them.<br /><br />
-[IF IMAGE TEXTURE IS TOO LARGE TO BE DISPLAYED THEY ARE DOWNSAMPLED BEFORE DISPLAYED TO THE USER]
+[IF IMAGE TEXTURE IS TOO LARGE TO BE DISPLAYED THEY ARE DOWNSAMPLED BEFORE DISPLAYED TO THE USER]<br />

 Additional Functionalities Implemented
 i.
 Records GPS co-ordinates of photo exif data